zfgema/bridgingopenborders/25_LifeDeathAnatomy.md

 </li>
 <li id="fn2">Sahil K. Kapur and Adam J. Katz, “Multipotential Aspects of Adipose-Derived Stem Cells and Their Spheroids,” in Stem Cells in _Aesthetic Procedures: Art Science, and Critical Techniques_, ed.
 Franco Bassetto, Alberto Di Giuseppe and Melvin A. Shiffman (Berlin: Springer, 2014), 181.<a href="#fnref1">↩</a>
 </li>

-**Nina Sellars** is an artist who works across the disciplines of Art, Science, and Humanities; her practice focuses on the way anatomy has shaped our understanding of the body, identity and subjectivity over the centuries.
-Sellars’ interest in anatomy has taken her from working in art studios and wet anatomy labs to working in physics labs and medical imaging facilities – here she critically engages with the cultural implications of anatomy.
-Currently, Sellars is Artist in Residence at SymbioticA, The University of Western Australia – for the research and development of tissue culture techniques for her arts project – Fat Culture – This project has been assisted by the Australian Government through the Australia Council, its arts funding and advisory body. http://www.ninasellars.com/cv/